RHUL-CS-Projects/graphfellow/docs/behaviour.md

 just before the `on_arrival` event — so all those fields are useful to you when programming the traveller's journey-based event functions.

-The `Traveller` object has a `travel(edge)` function, which you can use to set a traveller on its journey.
-Make sure the traveller _can_ travel along that edge based on its current location.
-That is, its `at_vertex` must be the same vertex as `edge.from` (or either of `edge.from` or `edge.to` if the edge is bi-directional) — otherwise this call will do nothing.
-Calling `travel` will subequently trigger the `on_departure` event if this traveller has one defined.
+The `Traveller` object has a `travel(edge)` method, which you can use to set a traveller on its journey.
+The journey will only happen if the traveller _can_ travel along that edge based on its current location.
+That is, the edge specified must start from the traveller's `at_vertex` (which could be at either end if the edge is bi-directional).

+If the edge doesn't start from the traveller's current location, the call will return `false`, and no journey is commenced.

+Otherwise, `travel()` triggers the `on_departure` event if this traveller has one defined, starts the animation, and returns `true`.
+Note that the duration of the journey is determined by multiplying the edge's `journey_duration` (in seconds) by the traveller's `speed`.

 To programmatically create a traveller, use `Graph.create_traveller()`, which takes a config object that _must_ include an `at_vertex` `GraphVertex` object,